threadi/next-meetup-hint/readme.txt

 = 1.1.0 =
 * Added option on user profile to hide the hints
 * Added option on user profile to set the days before the hint is visible
+* Added option to user-specific hide the hint for 2 days
+* Fixed next date calculation